Postgraduate study in Magnetic Resonance Imaging

-What can you study in Medical Resonance Imaging?
+What can you study in Magnetic Resonance Imaging?

-You can study this specialisation in the Postgraduate Diploma in Health Sciences in Medical Resonance Imaging (MRI).
+You can study this specialisation in the Postgraduate Diploma in Health Sciences in Magnetic Resonance Imaging (MRI).

 The areas of study include:

 - Protocol selection and development